1. PEAK Japanese Language Courses

 Using the Japanese language outside the classroom helps the student become a member of Japanese society.
 Our courses are designed with this in mind, i.e., that the students are in a "second language setting" in which they are in contact with Japanese people on a daily basis and where they have the opportunity to use the language.

 Class Size: In principle, the number of students in each Japanese language class is limited to 15, which allows students to study Japanese at their own proficiency level.
-Every student enrolled gets individual attention to ensure that s/he learns the Japanese language thoroughly and efficiently.
+Every student enrolled receives individual attention to ensure that s/he learns the Japanese language thoroughly and efficiently.

 Japanese Course Titles for PEAK students *Subject to change.